Our culture revolution. Part 13: Looking towards a charitable future

 To keep our team motivated, we’ve even introduced a Charity Championship.
 The best performers in each event are ranked, and it all goes towards an end-of-year score, with a prize for the winner.

 So, what’s next?
 Although it’s not part of the Charity Championship, we’re excited to be hosting our first ever large scale charity event on December 6th, open to those outside Reddico too.
-The Reddico Christmas Quiz will see team members, clients and friends & family all coming together to raise money for Dandelion Time.
+The Reddico Christmas Quiz will see team members, clients and friends and family all coming together to raise money for Dandelion Time.

 If you’re interested in entering a team, don’t hesitate to get in touch.